Close Menu

 Waterfalls and Swimming Holes

 Summer’s heat makes the Smokies’ numerous waterfalls and swimming holes even more inviting.
 Take a refreshing dip in the icy waters of Grotto Falls or Abrams Falls, or enjoy a leisurely float down the Little Pigeon River.
 Remember to practice water safety and be aware of potential hazards.
-(See Also: Best Time of Year to Visit Mazatlan – Warm Weather Awaits)
+(See Also: Best Hawaii Island to Visit for First Time?
+A Tropical Paradise Found)

 Hiking and Backpacking Trails